AMCOM leaders stress obsolescence, supply chain risks, partnerships during industry briefings

+AMCOM Logistics Center Director Brian Wood reiterated O’Connor’s request for obsolescence assistance when he spoke to the APBI attendees.

+“Those of you in the electronics business, you understand the life cycle of electronics and how something is good today and obsolete tomorrow,” Wood said.
+“We have to get ahead of that.
+We have to plan appropriately, and we have to identify those areas where we are experiencing obsolescence well in advance so, collectively, we can put together mitigation strategies to overcome that obsolescence.”

-AMCOM Logistics Center Director Brian Wood answers questions following his presentation at the 2024 Advance Planning Briefings to Industry event held March 5-7 on Redstone Arsenal, Ala.
-The ALC is involved in every stage of the life cycle of a weapons system — from acquisition to development, through modernization and ultimately disposal or demilitarization.
+The AMCOM Logistics Center is involved in every stage of the life cycle of a weapons system — from acquisition to development, through modernization and ultimately disposal or demilitarization.
 Wood highlighted the top 10 challenges he faces and where industry partners can provide assistance, but he focused on the top three: obsolescence, long lead times and raw material availability.

 |Date Taken: